readysettech/compliance/compliance/security.md

   * Vendor risk is determined and the appropriate vendor reviews are performed prior to authorizing a new vendor.

 ## Contact Us
-If you have any questions, comments or concerns or if you wish to report a potential security issue, please contact security@readyset.io
+If you have any questions, comments or concerns, or if you wish to report a potential security issue, please contact security@readyset.io